RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

   - Thomas v Thomas (1842)
     - Consideration means something which is of some value in the eye of the law, moving from the plaintiff:
   -  Currie v Misa (1875) LR 10 Exch 153 at 162
-    - A valuable consideration, in the sense of the law, may consist either in some right, interest, profit, or benefit accruing to one party, or some forbearance, detriment, loss, or responsibility, given, suffered, or undertaken by the other.”
+    - A valuable consideration, in the sense of the law, may consist either in some right, interest, profit, or benefit accruing to one party, or some forbearance, detriment, loss, or responsibility, given, suffered, or undertaken by the other."
   - The contract
     - Three situations
       - a promise to transfer property subject to the occurrence of an event or condition